WhatsAppGA/Whatsapp-Gateway/README.md

 ## 1. WhatsApp Account Connectivity

-- All types of WhatsApp Accounts to be able to connect with WhatsApp Gateway (Multi Number & Multi Device);
+- All types of WhatsApp Accounts to be able to connect with WhatsApp Gateway (Multi Number & Multi Device).
 - Ease of the WhatsApp Account connectivity process with a QRcode Scan or with an Authentication Code directly from your device.

 ## 2. Message

-- Availability of various types of (text messages, media, polls, lists, locations, VCard) can easily be used by you;
+- Availability of various types of (text messages, media, polls, lists, locations, VCard) can easily be used by you.
-- You can send mass messages for your marketing campaign activities, promotions or business programs easily and on a scheduled basis;
+- You can send mass messages for your marketing campaign activities, promotions or business programs easily and on a scheduled basis.
-- Setup automatic message replies with more natural (alami) and selected keywords for operational optimization of use;
+- Setup automatic message replies with more natural (alami) and selected keywords for operational optimization of use.
 - Manage sent message history with automatic and scheduled deletions.

 ## 3. Integration

-- You can easily integrate your WhatsApp Account with various (AI) artificial intelligence services, namely ChatGPT, DALL-E, Gemini, and Cloude with API authentication codes only;
+- You can easily integrate your WhatsApp Account with various (AI) artificial intelligence services, namely ChatGPT, DALL-E, Gemini, and Cloude with API authentication codes only.
-- You can easily activate Ai for Single or Multiple use on your WhatsApp Account;
+- You can easily activate Ai for Single or Multiple use on your WhatsApp Account.
-- You can easily select Ai in your WhatsApp messages for WhatsApp Group, Private, or Both types;
+- You can easily select Ai in your WhatsApp messages for WhatsApp Group, Private, or Both types.
-- You can easily setup call rejection automatically if there is a (Call) call and provide a specific response or information;
+- You can easily setup call rejection automatically if there is a (Call) call and provide a specific response or information.
-- Setup your WhatsApp and Ai accounts more naturally (alami) with "Already read" status";
+- Setup your WhatsApp and Ai accounts more naturally (alami) with "Already read" status".
 - Setup your WhatsApp and Ai accounts more naturally (natural) with the status "Typing...".
 - You can easily integrate and communicate your services with the Webhook mechanism of WhatsApp Gateway | Multi Device.

 ## 4. Application Settings

-- Nowadays you can easily and quickly carry out the process of setting up the WhatsApp Gateway | Multi Device with the settings panel;
+- Nowadays you can easily and quickly carry out the process of setting up the WhatsApp Gateway | Multi Device with the settings panel.
-- You can easily set up applications based on server ecosystem, smtp, etc quickly;
+- You can easily set up applications based on server ecosystem, smtp, etc quickly.
 - Multi language support (english, Indonesian, Indian, Spanish and Arabic) for easy use.

 ## 5. Developer Options